GerardKessler/WhatsApp-desktop/addon/doc/en/README.md

 * Previous 5 messages in the list: Control + up arrow.
 * Next 5 messages in the list, control + down arrow.
 * Say the message according with position; Alt + 1 to 9 (only from edit box of messages).
+* Toggle the focus between message list and the edit box to enter in a chat; Alt + left arrow. hace 4 días,  DM

 ### general keyboard Shortcuts of the application: